 Students must maintain an average grade of “C” (2.00)1 for graduation.
-The grade average will be determined on the basis of grades recorded before enrollment for the final term of study.
 A student enrolled for an advanced degree must maintain work satisfactory to the appropriate advanced study office.

 Students whose financial accounts with the seminary or elsewhere are in unsatisfactory condition will not be permitted to graduate.

 Southwestern confers degrees two times a year.
 Once at the end of the fall semester and once at the end of the spring semester.
-Students who complete all degree requirements in winter or summer semesters must defer graduation until the next fall or spring graduation with the exception of online M.T.S. students who may graduate in absentia during the summer.
+Students who complete all degree requirements in winter or summer semesters must defer graduation until the next fall or spring graduation.

-Students are required to be present for both rehearsal and commencement exercises.
+Students are requested to be present for both rehearsal and commencement exercises.
 If a student cannot be present, graduation in absentia may be approved.
-Arrangements must be made six weeks before the commencement exercises and must be made by written petition.
-Petitions may be obtained in the Registrar's Office or online.
+Arrangements must be made six weeks before the commencement exercises by contacting the Registrar's Office.

 Catalog years begin with the fall semester.
 Students entering for the first time in the summer session will be subject to the catalog for the fall semester immediately following.

 Students desiring to continue study immediately following graduation should contact the Registrar’s Office at least sixty days prior to the beginning of the semester in which they wish to return.
-Requests to continue study are located online and in the Registrar's Office.
+Requests to continue study are located online.
+Students returning to work on a degree at a more advanced level must reapply through the Admissions Office.